btobers/RAGU/README.md

 ```
 ragu
 ```
-**Nonte: The first time ragu is run on your machine, a configuration file will be created at *~/RAGU/config.ini*.** This configuration file can be edited to set appropriate data paths, data coordinate reference system, and output preferences.
+**The first time ragu is run on your machine, a configuration file will be created at *~/RAGU/config.ini*.** This configuration file can be edited to set appropriate data paths, data coordinate reference system, and output preferences.
 Path variables may be left blank, but must remain uncommented.
 An example ragu configuration file can be found [here](https://github.com/btobers/RAGU/raw/master/src/docs/config.ini).

+**Note, ragu accepts several optional command line arguments**:
+- -configPath : ragu configuration file path, (default is *~/RAGU/config.ini*)
+- -datFile : Data file path to load when ragu is initialized (default is None)
+- -datPath : Path to set as directory from which to load radar datafiles (default from *~/RAGU/config.ini*)

 #### Development
 If you are interested in helping to develop RAGU, we recommend forking [RAGU's github repository](https://github.com/btobers/RAGU) and then [cloning the github repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) onto your local machine.